UniMath/agda-unimath/src/foundation/conjunction.lagda.md

   _∧_ = conjunction-Prop
 ```

-The indexing $-1$ for the infix binary operator `∧` is part of a general scheme,
-because `∧` takes as inputs $-1$-[types](foundation-core.truncated-types.md),
-and spits out the propositional conjunction of their underlying types, as a
-$-1$-type.
-This is in contrast to the cartesian product `×₍ₙ₎`, which will take
-values in $n$-types that are not generally $k$-truncated for any $k < n$.

 **Note**: The symbol used for the conjunction `_∧_` is the
 [logical and](https://codepoints.net/U+2227) `∧` (agda-input: `\wedge` or
 `\and`).